lemlac/mulem/docs/reference.md

 ---

 *This document captures the current state of the Mu design.
-The language is still evolving; future revisions will cover modules, async/concurrency, operator overloading, and full Python interop.*
+The language is still evolving.*